nodejs/nodejs.org/COLLABORATOR_GUIDE.md

 > There are times when manual values are allowed, but we recommend setting them in reusable variables.
 Within the `styles` folder.
 > If unsure how to proceed, ask for help within Issues or Pull Requests.

+> [!IMPORTANT]\
+> When using IDEs (such as Visual Studio Code) we recommend using the PostCSS Extension and Tailwind Extensions;
+> Since the native CSS Parser will not recognise some of the custom CSS syntax (PostCSS plugins) that we use

 ### Best practices when creating a Component

 - All React Components should be placed within the `components` folder.